anzbert/m4l_midi_grid_converter/README.md

 # Max 4 Live Midi Note Converter for Launchpad and Ableton Push

 A Max for Live device that can be used to convert Midi Notes of a Grid Controller to any required Layout.
-By defaulkt set up for the [XPressPads](xpresspads.com) Finger Drumming Course
+By default set up for the [XPressPads](xpresspads.com) Finger Drumming Course

 ## Installation